You'll need:

 Push yourself further with real-world assignments.

-Throughout the course, you’ll experience a wide range of assessments that enhance your understanding and practical skills, while giving you a taste practices within the workplace.
-These include:
+Throughout the course, you’ll experience a wide range of assessments that enhance your understanding and practical skills, while giving you a taste of practices within the workplace.
+Your coursework will develop and test your critical and creative thinking.
+This includes:

 - Digital portfolios

-- Research project presentations
+- Research project presentations and vlogs

 - Essays

-- Practical assessments involving research and data collection
+- Practical assessments involving research and data collection.

 Career